 Usually, these paths lead across a quite big terrain declivity, where there are a lot of bumpy features, difficult to get around (Pic.
 21).

 Looking at the aforementioned photo, you know, that it’s good to avoid the paths, which appear to look unpaved on the satellite imagery.
 Just in case, you can also use your navigation app.
-For example, the Mapy.cz or Maps.me should tell you a bit about the access (Pic.
+For example, Mapy.cz or Maps.me should tell you a bit about the access (Pic.
 22, 23).

 6. CHECK THE TIDE TIMES

 The last important problem, which I would like to raise in this article refers to the tides.
-It’s commonly known, the tides are caused by gravity forces exerted by Moon, Sun and rotating Earth.
-In the consequence every 12h26m in the exact location, the process repeats.
+It’s commonly known, that tides are caused by gravity forces exerted by Moon, Sun, and rotating Earth.
+As the consequence every 12h26m in the exact location, the process repeats.
 In practice, it means, that the sea-level changes throughout our staying on the beach for a few hours.
 It doesn’t really apply to the Mediterranean types of seas, where the tide amplitude is much smoother, and sometimes even thought to be spotted likewise on the Baltic Sea.
 In other cases, these amplitudes are much bigger, although varies a lot (Pic.
 25).

 The tide amplitudes and also the time is driven by the shape and local bathymetry of the ocean.
-Looking on the map above you can spot, that the lowest tidal range is typical not only for Mediterranean type of sea but also for wide-opened ocean surfaces.
+Looking at the map above you can spot, that the lowest tidal range is typical not only for the Mediterranean type of sea but also for wide-opened ocean surfaces.
 The point is, that the tide waves can transverse the ocean without any obstacles.
 Moreover, their speed is much higher, than when entering the shallow shelf area.
-The tidal waves, whose count sometimes even 1000km length are also interrupted by land masses.
-Both a shallow bathymetry and closer distance to the land triggers the interference of these tidal waves, that lose their uniform direction too.
+The tidal waves, whose count is sometimes even 1000km in length are also interrupted by land masses.
+Both a shallow bathymetry and a closer distance to the land trigger the interference of these tidal waves, which lose their uniform direction too.
 As a result, the initial speed of the tidal wave decreases a lot from about 200ms−1 down to 20ms−1.
 The land presence also causes different timing for the tidal resonance.
 The hours, when the tide is high and low usually vary across the coastline.
-The biggest tidal resonance occurs in the funnel-shaped bays like Bristol Channel or at the Bay of Fundy.
+The biggest tidal resonance occurs in funnel-shaped bays like the Bristol Channel or the Bay of Fundy.
 This is because the average independent duration for the wave to travel around the basin is the closest to the solar & lunar gravity force.
 In general, when the shelf area is around a quarter wavelength wide, the effect is most dramatic.
 In this case, the incident tidal wave is strengthened by reflections between the coast and the shelf edge, resulting in a much higher tide in the consequence.
-This is why for example the Gulf of Bothia has a big tidal range, because of the vast shelf area and quite close distance to the landmasses.
+This is why for example the Gulf of Bothnia has a big tidal range, because of the vast shelf area and quite close distance to the landmasses.

 This stuff is to be developed by myself in the future because there is no sufficient explanation on the web.
 I believe, that the information above will be enough for you.
-Having it in mind, that the tidal range in our destination holiday is big or at least moderate, we can check the local tide circumstances by the “Tide Times” Android app (Pic.
+Having in mind, that the tidal range in our destination holiday is big or at least moderate, we can check the local tide circumstances by the “Tide Times” Android app (Pic.
 26).

 Moreover, you will find for sure local tide forecast services tailored for specified countries like the UK.

-You can try to check the satellite imagery and see how it looks like, but bear in mind, that pictures won’t tell you a lot, as they show only the random moment (Pic.
+You can try to check the satellite imagery and see what it looks like, but bear in mind, that pictures won’t tell you a lot, as they show only the random moment (Pic.
 29).

-So in turn, the best way is to be prepared for proper beach time and avoid the too high or too low tide.
+So in turn, the best way is to be prepared for proper beach time and avoid the too-high or too-low tide.
 Whereas the low tide can take the blue sea out of us, too high tide can strongly reduce the beach capacity.
 You can guess the maximum level of the tide, looking on the wet sand, before you settle in at some cozy place.
 However, it’s still not the rule, because the tidal range changes every day as the Sun & Moon configuration changes.